March 2019

 using syncthing between my OSX laptop and my FreeBSD server

 We know the routine.
 You have a desktop, and a laptop, or perhaps two laptops.
 You want your files in both places.
 A shared, remotely mounted directory is not ideal.
 Instead, let’s have the systems synchronize themselves.
-That’s where syncthing comes in: Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. […]
+That’s where syncthing comes in: Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
+Your data is your data alone and you deserve to choose where it is stored, if it is […]

 using syncthing between my OSX laptop and my FreeBSD server Read More »